 - How many people are likely to buy cakes and how many cakes do we need? - What types of cake should we make?
-What about children with allergies? - What time of day should we hold the cake sale: morning break, lunchtime, afternoon break or after school? - What venue is suitable for a cake sale and the number of people expected? - How and when can we present the cause we are raising money for? - How do we want to advertise the event and how far ahead should we do it? (what are the deadlines for getting something in newsletters etc.)?
+What about people with allergies? - What time of day should we hold the cake sale: morning break, lunchtime, afternoon break or after school? - Do we want to make the fundraiser into a competition, such as a bake-off? - What venue is suitable for a cake sale and the number of people expected? - How and when can we present the cause we are raising money for? - How do we want to advertise the event and how far ahead should we do it? (what are the deadlines for getting something in newsletters etc.)?